 Wallington Shore Road

 Much of the length of the River Wallington carried a shoreline with the road along it appropriately enough named Wallington Shore Road.
 The concept of a shoreline seems somewhat ridiculous now most of it is marshland, diverted or home to a flyover, but the river was once much wider and deeper than it is known for today.
-The road is designated U495.
+While Wallington is now surrounded by industry and other development on most sides, it retains its own identity, thanks in part to the river and the hill; also thanks to the heritage and preservation work that has taken place around the cottages.

 Looking east at the hotel, the old road is on the left and new on the right.
 (1973, library photo)